Extreme singular values of inhomogeneous sparse random rectangular matrices: Probabilistic bounds on the smallest singular value

 From \eqref{eq:homo_assumption}, $\tilde{\rho}_{\min}=1+o(1)$.
 Taking $\delta^2= \frac{\log n}{d}$ in Theorem \ref{thm:expectation_A_lowerbound}, we obtain with probability $1-O(n^{-3})$,

 We can apply the proof of \cite[Corollary 4.3 and Theorem 8.2]{zhu2020graphon} to inhomogeneous Erd\H{o}s-R\'{e}nyi bipartite graphs.
-Under the assumptions \eqref{eq:homo_assumption} and \eqref{eq:assumd}, one can show in the same way that, almost surely, the empirical spectral distribution of $\frac{1}{d} (A-\mathbb EA)^\top (A-\mathbb EA)$ converges to the Mar\v{c}enko-Pastur law supported on the interval $[(1-\sqrt y)^2, (1+\sqrt y)^2]$.
+One can show in the same way that, almost surely, the empirical spectral distribution of $\frac{1}{d} (A-\mathbb EA)^\top (A-\mathbb EA)$ converges to the Mar\v{c}enko-Pastur law supported on the interval $[(1-\sqrt y)^2, (1+\sqrt y)^2]$.
 Therefore almost surely,